iaincollins/icarus/resources/notes/development-notes.md

 * Improve loading apperance (UI scaling, theme application) to reduce jankiness
 * Show distance from systems in currently plotted route
 * Show distance from remote systems being viewed in System Map
+* Use Location event to determine current system, then override with FSD event if newer (other events can come later).
+Location is fired at startup and after respawning.